mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 1. Turn on the scope and once it's booted up, press the **Default Setup** button to reset all the user settings.
 The default setting is to have the reported voltages be 10x what is actually measured (we'll get to why this is the default later).

-2. Press the yellow 1 button to open channel 1's menu, and set the *Probe Setup* setting to 1x (see Figure @fig:probe-setup).
-Repeat this for the other 3 menus.
+2. Press the yellow 1 button to open Channel 1's menu, and set the *Probe Setup* setting to 1x (see Figure @fig:probe-setup).
+Repeat this for the other 3 channels.

-3. Turn off channels 2, 3 and 4.
+3. Turn off Channels 2, 3 and 4.
 To turn a channel off (so you don't see it on the screen), you can press the menu button for that channel to open the menu, and then again to disable the channel.

 ![Set *Probe Setup* to 1x.](../resources/lab1fig/channel-menu.jpg){#fig:probe-setup}

 ### Measuring a DC voltage on a scope

-1. Use a BNC cable and a BNC to double banana adapter to connect channel 1 of the scope to the power supply. <!--Measure the voltage on scope using the cursors.
+1. Use a BNC cable and a BNC to double banana adapter to connect Channel 1 of the scope to the power supply. <!--Measure the voltage on scope using the cursors.
 Try exploring the different knobs and menus on the scope to make the measurement.
 Refer to the appendix listed at the end of this document if you get stuck.-->

 2. Apply a voltage from your power supply and confirm that this is what you see on the oscilliscope.
 The yellow triangle on the left of the screen indicates where $0\text{ V}$ is (this can be moved with the yellow vertical postion knob). *Hint:* moving the zero position to the bottom of the screen allows you to choose a smaller voltage scale (zooming in) so that you have more resolution on the screen.
     1. Try to estimate the voltage by counting the number of divisions and using the reported vertical scale (voltage / division) in the bottom left of the screen (see Figure @fig:scope-screen).